Lance Klusener: Coaching career

-He was named as consultant coach for Delhi team ahead of the 2018-19 Ranji Trophy season.
+He was named as consultant coach for Delhi team ahead of the 2018–19 Ranji Trophy season.
 He also served as the batting coach of Mumbai Indians and has also coached Delhi Capitals in the Indian Premier League.

 In 2019, he served in an interim capacity as the assistant batting coach of South Africa for the away T20I series against India.

 In July 2019, Klusener was appointed as the head coach of the Glasgow Giants for the inaugural edition of the Euro T20 Slam cricket tournament.

 In September 2019, Klusener was appointed as the head coach of the Afghanistan national cricket team replacing Phil Simmons.
 He stepped down from the post after the 2021 ICC Men's T20 World Cup.
 Overall, under Klusener's tenure, Afghanistan won one out of three Test matches, three out of six ODIs and nine out of fourteen T20 internationals.

 In December 2020, it was announced that he would serve as team director of Bangla Tigers during the 2021 T10 League.

 In January 2022, Klusener was appointed as the head coach of the Khulna Tigers in the Bangladesh Premier League In 2022, it was reported that he initially applied for the role of head coach of Sri Lankan men's cricket team but after being shortlisted by Sri Lanka Cricket as one of the candidates, he pulled out at the eleventh hour citing personal reasons.

-In March 2022, he was reappointed as batting coach of Zimbabwe men's national team.
+In March 2022, he was reappointed as batting coach of Zimbabwe men's national team.Currently he is the coach of the cricket team of Tripura, a north eastern state of India.

+He is one of the assistant coach of IPL team Lucknow Super Giants.

 Personal life

 Klusener enjoys fishing.
 He is also an avid hunter.
 Lance married Isabelle Potgieter on 13 May 2000, at age 28 in Durban.
 They have two sons.

-He was roped in as one of the goodwill partners of Cricket Foundation which is a blockchain-based platform headquartered in Singapore.
+He is one of the goodwill partners of Cricket Foundation which is a blockchain-based platform headquartered in Singapore.